bhushanbsm/angularjs-skeleton/README.md

 # angularjs-skeleton
 This is just a component based skeleton for angulajs application.
-Bigger projects should this type of skeleton to simlify and easily read the project.
+Bigger projects should use this type of skeleton to simlify and easily read the project.